Home

 Kathryn Kish Sklar, Chairperson

 Robyn Rosen, "Federal Responsibility or Government Tyranny? -- Women's Reproductive Reform and the Growth of the Welfare State, 1917-1940" (1992).
 Published as Reproductive Health, Reproductive Rights: Reformers and the Politics of Maternal Welfare, 1917-1940 (Columbus: Ohio State University Press, 2003).
-Associate Professor of History, Marist College, Poughkeepsie, New York.
+Professor of History, Marist College, Poughkeepsie, New York.

 Kathleen R. Babbitt, "Production and Consumption in the Countryside: Rural Women and Cooperative Extension Home Economists in New York State, 1870-1940" (1995).
 Finalist, Lerner-Scott Prize for the Best Dissertation in U.S. Women's History, 1996.
 Independent Scholar, Binghamton, New York.